pydantic/pydantic/docs/blog/pydantic-v2.md

    [#151](https://github.com/samuelcolvin/pydantic-core/issues/151)
 7. `datetime`, `date`, `time` & `timedelta` validation is improved, see the [speedate] rust library I built specifically for this purpose for more details
+8. Powerful "priority" system for optionally merging or overriding config in sub-models

 ## Removed Features :neutral_face: